 Siem Reap - Sunrise at Angkor Wat

-Then head to a nearby village for a homemade traditional breakfast of Khmer noodles.
-Once fuelled, spend the day roaming the UNESCO World Heritage Angkor complex.
+Tuck into a homemade traditional breakfast of Khmer noodles in a small village in Siem Reap.
+Once fuelled, you’ll spend the day roaming the UNESCO World Heritage Angkor complex.

 Tour the markets in Phnom Penh with a passionate local chef and then head to his home for a cooking class, where you’ll learn about Khmer cuisine.